-Pursuant to the Declaration of Trust, all of Granite REIT's investment guidelines and the operating policies of Granite REIT set out in paragraphs (a), (c), (d), (f) and (g) under the heading "Investment Guidelines and Operating Policies of Granite - Operating Policies" may be amended only with the approval of two-thirds of the votes cast at a meeting of REIT Unitholders.
-The remaining operating policies set out under the heading "Investment Guidelines and Operating Policies of Granite - Operating "Investment Guidelines and Operating Policies of Granite - Operating Policies" may be amended with the approval of a majority of the votes cast at a meeting of REIT Unitholders.
+Pursuant to the Declaration of Trust, all of Granite REIT's investment guidelines and the operating policies of Granite REIT set out in paragraphs (a), (c), (d), (f) and (g) under the heading "Investment Guidelines and Operating Policies of Granite - Operating Policies" may be amended only with the approval of two-thirds of the votes cast at a meeting of Unitholders.
+The remaining operating policies set out under the heading "Investment Guidelines and Operating Policies" may be amended only with the approval of two-thirds of the votes cast at a meeting of Unitholders.
+The remaining operating policies set out under the heading "Investment Guidelines and Operating Policies of Granite - Operating Policies" may be amended with the approval of a majority of the votes cast at a meeting of Unitholders.

-Notwithstanding the foregoing paragraph, if at any time a government or regulatory authority having jurisdiction over Granite REIT or any property of Granite REIT shall enact any law, regulation or requirement which is in conflict with any investment guideline or operating policy of Granite REIT then in force, such guideline or policy in conflict shall, if the Trustees on the advice of legal counsel to Granite REIT so resolve, be deemed to have been amended to the extent necessary to resolve any such conflict and, notwithstanding anything to the contrary in the Declaration of Trust, any such resolution of the Trustees shall not require the prior approval of REIT Unitholders.
+Notwithstanding the foregoing paragraph, if at any time a government or regulatory authority having jurisdiction over Granite REIT or any property of Granite REIT shall enact any law, regulation or requirement which is in conflict with any investment guideline or operating policy of Granite REIT then in force, such guideline or policy in conflict shall, if the Trustees on the advice of legal counsel to Granite REIT so resolve, be deemed to have been amended to the extent necessary to resolve any such conflict and, notwithstanding anything to the contrary in the Declaration of Trust, any such resolution of the Trustees shall not require the prior approval of Unitholders.